Ready to Move Your Infrastructure to the Hybrid Cloud

 Some of the biggest challenges that face IT organizations moving to the cloud include:

-- Automaton Gap: Unlike automation at the server and storage layers, the deployment and configuration of critical network resources continues to be mostly manual.
-This increases the roll-out time for applications, and increases the human resources needed to manage the cloud environment.
+- Automaton Gap: Unlike automation at the server and storage layers, the deployment and configuration of critical network resources continue to be mostly manual.
+This increases the roll-out time for applications and increases the human resources needed to manage the cloud environment.
 So while servers and storage can be configured and provisioned in minutes, network setup tasks can take hours or days.

 - Security: One of the biggest issues for any organization turning to hybrid cloud is whether or not they have a security policy that works seamlessly across on-premise and cloud.
 If someone wants to access the business’ on-premise data they go through a gateway – often, a VPN.
 However, if an employee tries to access data in the cloud, the business is unlikely to have any control over that -- due to the fact that there’s usually a standard way of accessing cloud services that isn’t necessarily aligned with traditional security protocols.